dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 RPM packages have a standard naming and versioning format, e.g. `httpd-tools-2.4.6-7.el7.x86-64.rpm`:
 * Name (e.g `httpd-tools`): The name of the sofware package.
 * Version (e.g `2.4.6`): The semantic version of the upstream software package.
 * Release (e.g `7.el7`): Updates that have been made to the origianl semantic version of the upstream software package.
+These updates are made by the packager of the software.
 * Architecture (e.g. `x86-64`): The CPU architecture the package can run on.

 To install the latest version of packages that have the same version but a different release number, install the highest release number.